 Surgical hair restoration will correct this problem and will permanently restore your hair, along with your self-esteem.

 “I appreciate the care I received from your team during the hair surgery.
-The healing process was fantastic, less than 2 months after the procedure the difference is amazing & visible.
+The healing process was fantastic, less than 2 months after the hair transplant the difference is amazing & visible.
 I now carry on without anything to cover my head.
 I thank you for the confidence that you have given to me.”